 - a.
 Overview of Administration's Fiscal Year 2015 Revenue Proposals.
 The Treasury on March 4, 2014 released the General Explanations of the Administration's Fiscal Year 2015 Revenue Proposals (often referred to as the "Greenbook") to provide the details of the administration's budget proposals.
 For a discussion of the proposals impacting estate planning in the 2014 Fiscal Revenue Proposals, see Item 2 of the Hot Topics and Current Developments Summary (December 2013) found here and available at www.Bessemer.com/Advisor.
 A few summary comments about particular proposals in the Greenbook are included below. - b.
-Transfer Tax Legislation Unlikely in 2014.
+Transfer Tax Legislation Unlikely Without General Tax Reform.
 The various transfer tax proposals will likely proceed only as part of a general tax reform package, and not as a package of separate transfer tax legislation.
 There have been some indications, however, that transfer taxes are not being considered in the reform measures.

-"There are two chances of tax reform in 2014-slim and none."
-Congressional tax-writing committees have spent a lot of time over the last year laying the groundwork for comprehensive tax reform.
+Congressional tax-writing committees have spent a lot of time over the last several years laying the groundwork for comprehensive tax reform.
 The House Ways and Means Committee and the Senate Finance Committee both held hearings in 2013 about various issues related to tax reform.
 There is a broad consensus of an aspiration for tax reform (both business as well as individual tax reform) but strong disagreement over details of reform and whether the overall reform would be revenue neutral.
-It is very unlikely that we will see general tax reform in 2014-it would require a factious Congress coming to agreement on highly charged political issues in an election year; furthermore, Senator Baucus, Past Chair of the Senate Finance Committee, has left the Senate (having been appointed as the ambassador to China) and the new Chair of the Senate Finance Committee (Senator Ron Wyden, Democrat from Oregon) will be starting over with his own plan for general tax reform.
+General tax reform did not occur in 2014, the there could be a shift in emphasis in 2015 with the Republicans controlling both the House and Senate.
 Any serious tax reform effort will probably start with corporate tax reform and bleed over into individual reform measures.

-The likelihood of transfer tax legislation (which itself is always politically charged) this year is almost nil.
+The likelihood of separate transfer tax legislation (which itself is always politically charged) in the near future is almost nil.
 Inclusion of some of the specific transfer tax measures that would raise some revenue is always possible, however, as an add-on to other legislation that needs revenue offsets to help pay for the legislation.

 c.
-Summary of Specific Proposals.
+Summary of Specific Proposals in Fiscal Year 2015 Revenue Proposals.